 Brush, plants and shrubbery can block your condensing unit.
 This may limit its airflow, impact its energy efficiency and affect your comfort.
 Here’s a method you can follow to get your system running properly again.

 - Shut off the electrical current fully at the breaker or external switch.

 - Clear greenery rubbish around the air conditioner.
 Once you’ve cleared all the refuse within a two-foot space, you can use a soft brush or vacuum to carefully remove dirt from the condenser fins.
-Distorted fins can also affect efficiency, so you can attempt to straighten them with a small knife.
+Distorted fins can also affect efficiency.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the equipment.
 Be careful to avoid getting moisture on the fan motor.

 When AC systems don’t have sufficient refrigerant, they’ll have to work much harder to remove heat and humidity from the air.